MicrosoftDocs/azure-media-services/media-services/latest/drm-content-protection-concept.md

 You can use the REST API, or a Media Services client library to configure authorization and authentication policies for your licenses and keys.

-*Dynamic encryption supports AES-128 clear key, CBCS, and CENC.
-For details, see the [support matrix](#streaming-protocols-and-encryption-types).*

 This article explains concepts and terminology that help you understand content protection with Media Services.

 ## Main components of a content protection system